PaulaCarluccio/PaulaCarluccio/README.md

-# 👩‍💻 Paula - QA Analyst Ssr | QA Automation Engineer
+# 👩‍💻 Paula - Software Quality Engineer

 Hi!
 I'm Paula 👋
 I'm a QA Automation Engineer with nearly 5 years of experience in manual and automated testing.
 I build automation frameworks, help define testing strategies, and work closely with engineering teams to make quality part of the process from day one.